 A liquid fast involves eliminating food for a period of time and consuming only water, fruit juices, and vegetable juices.
 The Bible does not mention a liquid fast specifically, but it’s an option that many people choose, especially when fasting for more than two or three days.
 This type of fast is not quite as taxing on the body as an absolute fast, and there is typically no danger of dehydration if adequate liquid is consumed.

 On a partial fast, certain foods are removed from the diet for a specific length of time.
 The prophet Daniel chose to undergo a partial fast when he sought the Lord.
-His fasting experiences form the basis of the Daniel Fast.

 Fasting is the example set by Jesus